Skin tension

 Sagging sections between the folds

-Loose, hanging skin between the folds and their crossings.
+Loose, sagging skin between the folds and their crossings.

 Folds and crossings have an anchoring action.